TritonDataCenter/manatee/docs/user-guide.md

 ## Deposed manatees

-When a sync takes over becoming the primray, there is a chance that the previous primary's Postgres transaction logs have diverged.
+When a sync takes over becoming the primary, there is a chance that the previous primary's Postgres transaction logs have diverged.
 There are many reasons this can happen, and the known reasons are documented in the [transaction log divergence](xlog-diverge.md) doc.
 Deposed manatees have the "deposed" tag when